 Marks of the cultural influences of this dynamic mixture of nationalities are evident in everything from the beer in Bariloche to the afternoon tea in Puerto Madryn, so expect a varied, fascinating cultural experience when exploring the region.

 3. Butch Cassidy and the Sundance Kid lived off the land in Patagonia

-While they may have allegedly come to their sticky end in a showdown with the police in Bolivia in 1908, Butch Cassidy and the Sundance Kid actually lived for a time on a 1,200-acre ranch in Cholila, Argentina.
+One of the fun facts about Patagonia is that while they may have allegedly come to their sticky end in a showdown with the police in Bolivia in 1908, Butch Cassidy and the Sundance Kid actually lived for a time on a 1,200-acre ranch in Cholila, Argentina.

 Here, they tended cattle and often hiked across the border to sell their goods in Chile.
 A return to their banditry a few years later with a handful of bank robberies in neighboring Santa Cruz Province saw them selling their property and heading north.

 4. It’s home to the world’s southernmost settlements

 One of Patagonia in South America facts is that Ushuaia is proud to claim the title of the city at the “End of the World” with its location at 54.8° south latitude.
 Founded by British missionaries in 1870, this city is now the main boarding point for cruises to Antarctica and Cape Horn.